About Me

-I hold full indemnity insurance and I am registered with the ICO.
+I hold full indemnity insurance with Holistic Insurance and I’m a registered member of the ICO.

 Below are some common issues that I work with: